After You Install

 The address consists of a public IPv4 address or DNS hostname of the backup appliance and is available over HTTPS only.
 For more information, see Accessing Veeam Backup for AWS.

-To access Veeam Backup for AWS, you can use the following web browsers: Microsoft Edge 40 or later, Mozilla Firefox 56 or later, Google Chrome 62 or later.
+Internet Explorer is not supported.
+To access Veeam Backup for AWS, use Microsoft Edge (latest version), Mozilla Firefox (latest version) or Google Chrome (latest version).

-- Read and accept both the Veeam license agreement and the 3rd party components license agreement.
+- Read and accept the Veeam license agreement, Veeam licensing policy, 3rd party components and software license agreements.
 If you reject the agreements, you will not be able to continue installation.